 How Much Water Should You Drink With Creatine?

-However, it is important to see how your body reacts to these dosages, as stomach cramping, nausea, and diarrhea can occur.
-To optimize creatine supplementation and total hydration, it’s recommended that men drink 3-4 liters of water and women drink 2-3 liters daily.
+Overall, to optimize creatine supplementation and total hydration, it's recommended that men drink at least 3-4 liters of water and women drink at least 2-3 liters of water daily.

 What Happens if You Don’t Drink Enough Water With Creatine?